 Discussion round at CO2-optimiertes Bauen von Verkehrsflächen & Straßen

-We are very happy to share that the aerogel-it team has grown!
-As of January 2025, Eduard Siemens joined our team as Sales Director.
+We are very happy to share that the aerogel-it team has grown: As of January 2025, Eduard Siemens joined our team as new team member and Sales Director.

-In addition to being a Sales expert, Eduard is an experienced founder himself and built a highly successful 3D-printing company, EWOQE, from scratch.
+In addition to being a Sales expert, Eduard is an experienced founder himself.
+He built a highly successful 3D-printing company, EWOQE, from scratch.
 With his business running stably, he was looking for new challenges to pursue and found our work and mission.
-He was intrigued by our aerogel materials and potential they offer and contacted us to see if we could work together – which we immediately accepted.
+He was intrigued by our aerogel materials and potential they offer.
+Because of that, he contacted us to see if we could work together – which we immediately accepted.

 It goes without saying that his founders experience and Sales skills are invaluable to us.
 In his first two months, Eduard has already managed to open up lots of exciting opportunities.
 We are honored to have him on the team!